 For the unpaid invoices, follow-up via phone calls.
 Note that emails and paper letters are less effective because they don’t engage the debtor in conversation.
 Speak with the customer directly to find out if there could be any problem in making payments.
 Also, phone conversations can help in convincing the customer to pay without ruining your relationship with the customer.

-Accounts receivables are important to every business in Singapore as they have a direct impact on the cash flow for every business.
+Accounts receivables are important to every business in Singapore as they have a direct impact on the cash flow for every business (Also see Managing Accounts Receivable Could Save Your Business).
 Therefore, it is important to adopt good practices when dealing with the receivables to ensure that you get paid in time.